National Collegiate Book Collecting Contest

 Advertisement for Revolt in the Desert inserted into Amanda's copy.

 In April, I attended the estate sale of a deceased history professor and found a 1st American Printing Edition of Revolt in the Desert.
 To my surprise, glued inside was an original advertisement for the book and over a dozen newspaper clippings about the Middle East folded between the pages.
-I contacted Jay Sylvester, the Rare Books Curator, about my discovery and we scheduled a meeting to compare the two copies.
+I contacted Jay Sylvestre, the Rare Books Curator, about my discovery and we scheduled a meeting to compare the two copies.
 We began our search at the edition notice page; the only difference was the very obvious missing George H. Dorian Company logo on my version.
 Most likely, the Booth Center book was an earlier print where the printer forgot to include the logo, a mistake revised in my book.

 Image